CBepler/lexer/README.md

 ### Getting Started

-Add lexer to your project with `cargo add lexer`
+Add lexit to your project with `cargo add lexit`

 ### Defining a language